Down Payment: How Much Should You Pay?

 - Your assets

-The last one is key because your assets are the funds you’ll use to make your down payment and cover other closing costs.
-So, having that money in the bank is absolutely critical to even qualify for most mortgages.
+That last requirement is key, because your assets are the funds you’ll use to make your down payment and cover other closing costs.
+Having proof of funds – that the money in the bank – is thus absolutely critical to even qualify for most mortgages.